 - Traps must be checked at least once every 24 hours.Hogs must not remain in traps for greater than 24 hours before being dispatched.

-- Hog must be dispatched with a firearn while within traps.
+- Hog must be dispatched with a firearm while within traps.
 Live take is not allowed.

-- Animals other than hogs that are caught in traps must be immediately released and must be reported this to Big Thicket National Preserve staff or a Texas Parks & Wildlife Game Warden.
+- Animals other than hogs that are caught in traps must be immediately released and must be reported to Big Thicket National Preserve staff or a Texas Parks & Wildlife Game Warden.